Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

   ON co.pizza_id = pr.pizza_id
 JOIN pizza_runner.runner_orders ro
   ON co.order_id = ro.order_id
-WHERE CASE WHEN ro.cancel lation LIKE 'null' or ro.cancellation LIKE '' THEN null ELSE ro.cancellation END IS NULL ORDER BY order_id),
+WHERE CASE WHEN ro.cancellation LIKE 'null' or ro.cancellation LIKE '' THEN null ELSE ro.cancellation END IS NULL ORDER BY order_id),

 data AS (